onurerdem8/DSA210_Project/README.md

     └── Machine Learning/Machine_Learning.ipynb
 ```

-### AI Usage:
+## AI Usage

-**AI Tools (Claude, Gemini) were used for:**
+**AI tools (Claude, Gemini) were used for:**
-  - Merging tables, cleaning and feature generation while data processing
+- Merging tables, data cleaning, and feature generation during data preparation
-  - Learning python syntax for visualization, EDA and hypothesis testing
+- Learning Python syntax for visualization, EDA, and hypothesis testing
-  - Structuring the ML pipeline, cleaning the underwriter column, and explaining methodology choices.
-The code was reviewed and decisions about features, target definitions, and underwriter handling were made by the author.
+- Structuring the ML pipeline, cleaning the underwriter column, and explaining methodology choices

+All data collection, hypothesis formulation, modeling decisions (feature selection, target definitions, underwriter handling), and interpretations were made by the author.